 Without enough of the keywords the computer has been taught, your application will descend into a digital abyss, never to be seen by the recruiter who no doubt would have loved you.

-At the same time, if your resume lands directly in the recruiter's hands, it should also be filled with keywords, to show your most prominent skills and qualifications.
+At the same time, if your resume lands directly in the recruiter's hands, it should also be highlighted with keywords, to show your most prominent skills and qualifications.

-Never fear, there’s a way to avoid the depths of computerized oblivion and attract recruiter’s eye.
+Never fear, there’s a way to avoid the depths of computerized oblivion and attract a recruiter’s eye.